For SEO, mobile optimization has become more important than before, and you should get your website ready for Google’s mobile-first index.

 When your website is mobile-optimized, it should:

-Another reason to follow mobile SEO best practice: Mobile searches that happened on Google have exceeded desktop searches for some time, and nearly 60% of all Google searches came through mobile devices.
+The second reason to follow mobile SEO best practice: Mobile searches that happened on Google have exceeded desktop searches for some time, and nearly 60% of all Google searches came through mobile devices.

 Get Mobile SEO Best Practices as a PDF Document